SpecFlowOSS/SpecFlowWiki/Test-result.md

+_Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Test-result]].
+We use the GitHub wiki for authoring the documentation pages._

 When SpecFlow tests are executed the execution engine processes the test steps, executes the necessary test logic and either finish successfully or fails with some reason.

 ##Test Passes